akeneo/pim-docs/cookbook/catalog/product/query.rst

 The PQB uses the registry to resolve the filter to use.

-A filter can be used on field (means on doctrine fields of product mapping as id, family, etc) or on attribute (means on product value, as a sku, a name, etc).
+A filter can be used on a field (meaning on doctrine fields of product mapping, such as id, family, etc), or on an attribute (meaning on a product value, such as a sku, a name, etc).

-To add your own filter, you need to create a class implementing ``Pim\Bundle\CatalogBundle\Query\Filter\FieldFilterInterface`` and/or ``Pim\Bundle\CatalogBundle\Query\Filter\AttributeFilterInterface`` and declare a service as:
+To add your own filter, you need to create a class implementing ``Pim\Bundle\CatalogBundle\Query\Filter\FieldFilterInterface`` and/or ``Pim\Bundle\CatalogBundle\Query\Filter\AttributeFilterInterface`` and declare it as a service:

 .. code-block:: yaml